thedarkwriter/courseware-lms-content/courses/puppet/rspec_puppet_unit_tests.md

 ### slide 14 - Resource relationships

-You can also use matchers to validate that resources have relationships set.
-You can test the relationships between the resources in your catalog regardless of how the jrelationship is defined.
-IN otherwords, you can define relationships with the metaparameters require, before, notify, and subscrioe, or with chaining arrows.
-Once again you use the should contain type matcher and add the relationship matcher
+You can also use matchers to validate that resources relationships are set.
+You can test the relationships between the resources in your catalog regardless of how the relationship is defined.
+In other words, you can define relationships with the metaparameters require, before, notify, and subscribe, or with chaining arrows.
+Once again you use the contain matcher and you add a relationship metaparameter, as shown in this example.

 ### slide 15 - Matcher Shortcuts